abcoin/CFOS-64bit/README.md

 Notice: Please run CMD before you do all the following steps !

 Step 1).
 Run CMD.
-For the first time after download, put "  ABC.Service.exe  " in the CMD, you will be prompted with password(similar to Bitcoin), please create abcoin.conf properly.
+For the first time after download, put "  cfos.exe  " in the CMD, you will be prompted with password(similar to Bitcoin), please create abcoin.conf properly.

 Step 2).
-Run "  ABC.Service.exe -reindex  " to download the blockchain, wait till it is finished
+Run "  cfos.exe -reindex  " to download the blockchain, wait till it is finished

 Step 3).
 Open another CMD and you can put in commands with arguments.
          "  ABC.Service.exe  [command-line options]   "